Picker Builder:

 The patterns are grouped in partitions.
 By default it is Body and Face.

-To create your own partition press.
+To create your own partition press (or - create from selected patterns).

 To rename the partition double click on name in table.